 - Select the “Mailing list or Newsletter” clause and customize by simply adding the specific types of personal data you collect (our lawyer-crafted, pre-created clauses automatically include the relevant user-rights disclosures and service definitions based on your input here);

 - If you use a third party service as part of your newsletter management process e.g. MailChimp, Constant Contact etc., you should add these third-party services as well (you can also include “email sign-up form” or any other collection forms where applicable);

 - If you promote third party services/products via your email newsletter in any way, you should take a look at the “Direct Email Marketing” clause and add it if it applies;

 - If you’d like to add a custom clause, simply click the “create custom service” button and fill out the built-in form

 2. Fill out your web/app owner and contact details

 - Enter email address.

 Congratulations!
 Your policy has been created.
 Simply check that all the details are correct, then:

-Choose the embedding method (choose between embedding code, direct link or direct text embedding);
+- Choose the embedding method between footer widget, direct link and text in the body;

 For more information on privacy policies click here.